hincz-lab/TDP_43_Phase_Separation/README.md

 * [Plot Residue Forces](/Analysis/Plot_Residue_Forces/)

   - Input:
+    The input for this code is two .npy files, one containing the TA electrostatic forces, and the other containing the TA hydrophobic forces.

   - Output:
+    The output for this code are two .png files and two .svg files.
+One pair of .png and .svg files contain the residue-residue electrostatic forces, whereas the second pair contain the residue-residue hydrophobic forces.

   This code was last run without errors with the following library versions: